FTAR

 * Annotate your bookmarks.

-* Provide different ways to present your bookmarks like: a directory, folder based organization, etc.
+* Provide different ways to present your bookmarks like: a directory,

 * Provides an 'add bookmark' feature to quickly add a new website.